 Career - Assisting students to realistically define their possible career pathways in the future.
-An extensive career/post-secondary library in the Student Services area is available throughout the day as well as computers for internet access to vocational and post-secondary information.
+Extensive career/post-secondary resources are available in the Student Services area throughout the day.
 Interest and vocational tests are available upon request.
 The myblueprint.ca website is available for all students.
 A post-secondary day and ongoing post-secondary visits give students access to various post-secondary representatives from institutions in Alberta and beyond.
 Students also benefit from a variety of occupational speakers who provide lunch break information sessions.
 Students are encouraged to visit Student Services to garner information about available scholarships, grants and loans.

 Safe Space - Represents a commitment to equitable (fair) access, dignity and safety for all people of all orientations and identities.
 Individuals and organizations can provide safe spaces.

-At Dr. Anne Anderson, we will have a Gay-Straight Student Alliance.
+At Dr. Anne Anderson, we have a large and growing Gay-Straight Student Alliance.
 Gay-Straight Student Alliances or queer-straight student alliances (GSAs or QSAs) are student-run and teacher-supported school-based groups that work to create welcoming, caring, respectful and safe spaces for sexual and gender minority students and their allies in schools.